 Methylmercury in Amphibian Larvae

+Concentrations of MeHg increase substantially between embryo and larval stages, emphasizing the role of feeding on MeHg accumulation.
+Higher levels of MeHg in salamander larvae are explained by the more predatory feeding habits of these species relative to wood frogs.

-Although we found significantly higher levels of THg and MeHg in water samples from pools located in coniferous stands, forest cover type did not explain variation in MeHg loads among samples of amphibian embryos or larvae.
-This may be due to our small sample sizes, or the complexities of Hg cycling, and methylation efficiencies, which can be affected by differences in water chemistry, hydrology, physical attributes, landscape characteristics, and land-use around individual pools (Benoit et al. 2003, Wiener et al. 2003).
-In addition to water Hg concentrations, other factors can affect the accumulation of MeHg in amphibian larvae, including diet and feeding niche (Eisler 2006), density of larval amphibian populations (Todd et al. 2011), species composition of pool leaf litter (Stephens et al. 2013), and whether or not there was maternal transfer of Hg to eggs (Bergeron et al. 2011).
-Among wood frog larvae, mean concentrations of MeHg in this study were ~100% higher than those reported for larvae from Massachusetts pools, and ~50% higher than Minnesota pools (Brooks et al. 2012).
+Although we found significantly higher levels of MeHg in water samples from pools located in coniferous stands, forest cover type did not explain variation in MeHg loads among samples of amphibian larvae.
+This may be due to our small sample sizes, or the complexities of MeHg bioavailability, which can be affected by differences in water chemistry, such as DOC concentration and character (Ortega 2018).In addition to water chemistry, other factors can affect the accumulation of MeHg in amphibian larvae, including diet and feeding niche (Eisler 2006), density of larval amphibian populations (Todd et al. 2011), species composition of pool leaf litter (Stephens et al. 2013), and whether or not there was maternal transfer of Hg to eggs (Bergeron et al. 2011).
+Among wood frog larvae, mean concentrations of MeHg in this study were ~100% twice as high? higher than those reported for larvae from Massachusetts pools, and ~50% 0.5times? higher than Minnesota pools (Brooks et al. 2012).
 THg concentrations in wood frog larvae reported from pools at Acadia National Park, Maine ranged from 15.2-54.2 ng/g ww (Loftin et al. 2012), which, assuming a moisture content of 80%, would equal 76-271 ng/g dw, similar to results in our study (range = 25.4-454.9 ng/g dw).

 It is unknown whether the bioaccumulation of MeHg that we detected in amphibian larvae, especially in spotted salamanders, could have sublethal effects on fitness traits such as reduced body size, increased tail resorption time, and reduced locomotor performance.
 Marbled salamander (Ambystoma opacum) larvae experienced 50% mortality with THg levels of 103 ng/g (Sparling et al. 2000), approximately 2.5 times lower than the THg concentrations of ~260 ng/g that we found in spotted salamander larvae.
 In a laboratory study investigating the effects of dietary Hg on developing wood frogs, Wada et al. (2011) did not observe any adverse effects on larval development, size at metamorphosis, survival, or hopping performance at MeHg concentrations 2-3 times those that we detected in wood frogs.
 However, differences in dietary selenium concentrations between tadpoles raised in a controlled environment verses those developing in natural systems could alter Hg toxicity (Ralston et al. 2007).
 While the existing literature on Hg toxicity thresholds among amphibians is limited, it does appear that interspecific sensitivity to Hg is highly variable.
 Southern leopard frog tadpoles (Lithobates sphenocephalus) suffered lower survival, decreased tail resorption rates, and lower metamorphic success at MeHg concentrations of ~28 ng/g dw (Unrine et al. 2004), while American toad tadpoles showed impaired growth at MeHg concentrations of ~500 ng/g dw (Bergeron et al. 2011).
 Additionally, considerable genetic variation in sensitivity to toxicants can occur within amphibian populations (Bridges and Semlitsch 2001), which could potentially confound observed differences between species.